 If you’re using a chemical based cleaner, it’s getting onto his fur, into his skin, and on his paws.

-For a safe alternative, pour 1 cup of vinegar (white or apple cider) and 1 litre of water into your mop bucket, give it a little stir, and mop away.
+For a safe alternative for vinyl or tile flooring, pour 1 cup of vinegar (white or apple cider) and 1 litre of water into your mop bucket, give it a little stir, and mop away.

 Other Tips for Pet Friendly Cleaning